taosnet/hiawatha/README.md

 # Description

 Provides a basic framework or quickly creating a hiawatha server with your website.
 It is setup to easily allow integration with another container for lets encrypt certificates by storing the certificate is **/certs/**.
-This can easily be imported from another container.
-For this, it is setup to detect the files **/certs/key.pem**, **/certs/cert.pem**, and **/certs/chain.pem**.
-This integrates well with the image **m3adow/letsencrypt-simp_le**.
+The image **taosnet/cert-manager** can be used to ease the integration with Lets Encrypt.

 You can use the envirnomental variables to modify properties about the site.
 See the section below.